Global Advisory Board

 Required Time Investment

 Before applying for this opportunity be sure that you will be able to commit to this global leadership position.
-Be honest with yourself, evaluate your current responsibilities and those that may develop in the next few months and years.
+Be honest with yourself, evaluate your current responsibilities and those that may develop in the next few months and two year period.

 A Global Advisory Board Member will be responsible to invest their time in this position in the following ways:

-- Must be able to commit to a three-year term as a board member and prioritize monthly meetings which will be scheduled in advance
+- Must be able to commit to a two-year term as a board member and prioritize monthly meetings which will be scheduled in advance

-- Be prompt to review meeting notes and add contributions to shared team documents
+- Be prompt to review meeting notes and add contributions to the shared document

 Qualifications of a Global Advisory Board Member